brianpendleton/lineserver/README.md

 #####What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?
+I use MongoDB over trying to server the file myself.
+I wanted a tool that would be queryable by line number, and also offer something which could scale (if needed).
+I chose the Spray framework for the http server because it was lightweight and I really liked the DSL they built to express the actor workflow for handling requests.
+Combined with the scala pattern matching, it is simple to understand what the actors do and how they respond with status codes.

 #####How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?
 1 hour designing what I wanted to use (lightweight http, mongodb for persistence)